eggkiller1101/CITS5506-Smart-Room-Occupancy-System/README.md

 ## Web Application

-We use Flask + vanilla HTML, CSS, Javascript to perform following tasks:
+We use Flask + React to perform following tasks:

 - User dashboard that will display the real-time occupancy counting
-- Display history data in diagram format
+- Display history data in diagram format (For service who has local database)

+## How to Run the Frontend Page

+To run the frontend page, follow these steps:

+1. Navigate to the frontend directory:

+`$ cd frontend`

+2. Install dependencies:

+`$ npm install`

+3. Start the development server:

+`$ npm run dev`

+4. Open your browser and go to `http://localhost:3000` to view the frontend page.

-## How to run the web server
+## How to Run the Backend Server

-Make sure you are in the correct directory ./backend, all of the commands should be run in this directory.

 ### Virtual Environment Setup